owzzz/html5_bootstrap/README.md

 * [Bourbon](http://bourbon.io/docs/)
 * [Neat Grids](http://neat.bourbon.io)

+#### Requirements
+Make sure your have the following installed with these versions or greater when running the bootstrap

+* Node v0.10.26 +

 #### Installation

 There are several hoops you may have to jump through to get all dependencies installed, but hopefully alot of this stuff will be on your machine anyway.